MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 If bulk row fetching isn't implemented, the framework calls [`DoFieldExchange`](#dofieldexchange).
 To implement bulk row fetching, you must specify the `CRecordset::useMultiRowFetch` option of the *dwOptions* parameter in the [`Open`](#open) member function.

 > [!NOTE]
-> `DoBulkFieldExchange` is available only if you are using a class derived from `CRecordset`.
+> `DoBulkFieldExchange` is available only if you're using a class derived from `CRecordset`.
 If you've created a recordset object directly from `CRecordset`, you must call the [`GetFieldValue`](#getfieldvalue) member function to retrieve data.

 Bulk record field exchange (Bulk RFX) is similar to record field exchange (RFX).
 Data is automatically transferred from the data source to the recordset object.
 However, you can't call `AddNew`, `Edit`, `Delete`, or `Update` to transfer changes back to the data source.
 Class `CRecordset` currently doesn't provide a mechanism for updating bulk rows of data; however, you can write your own functions by using the ODBC API function `SQLSetPos`.